Why Tomato will Be Your Skin's New Best Friend

 Due to their high Lycopene content, tomatoes have been tested for their ability to increase the protection of the skin from environmental damage.
 The ilike organic skin care tomato based products increase the protection of the skin naturally.
 Use them with or without sunscreen.

-While this doesn't mean that one should stop using sun block, it is good to know that simply by applying the new ilike organic skin care Tomato A-C-E Booster Mask or the popular Tomato Face & Body Moisturizer for Exposed Skin you can enhance protection from daily sun and environmental damage.
+While this doesn't mean that one should stop using sun block, it is good to know that simply by applying the ilike organic skin care Tomato Face & Body Moisturizer for Exposed Skin you can enhance protection from daily sun and environmental damage.

 • Nichols, J.A. and S.K.
 Katiyar, Skin photoprotection by natural polyphenols: anti-inflammatory, antioxidant and DNA repair mechanisms.
 Arch Dermatol Res, 2010.